2.2 Economic accounts (ECB)

 • Further improve the consistency, accuracy and analytical value of statistics on securities and portfolio investment through the enhancement of security-by-security data collection models, also based on a Centralised Securities Database (CSDB).

-• Further harmonise and improve the statistics on Foreign Direct Investment (joint ECB/Eurostat project on FDI production network).
+• Further harmonise and improve the statistics on Foreign Direct Investment (joint ECB/Eurostat project on FDI network).

 2.7 Prices (ECB)